jacobobryant/biff/slate/source/index.html.md

 However, it won't work if you need an aggregation of a set of documents that's too large to send to the client (not to mention each client), or if the client isn't allowed to see the individual documents.
-To handle that, I'd like to eventually try integrating <a href="https://materialize.io" target="_blank">Materialize</a>.
+To handle that, I've been working on a <a href="https://materialize.io" target="_blank">Materialize</a> integration.

 # Rules